openshift/enhancements/enhancements/network/user-defined-network-segmentation.md

     In case primary-network already exist, the request CR status should reflect network is not ready because primary network already exist at the target namespace.

-- In a scenario primary network created following CR request, and a primary NAD is created at the same target namespace, the CR status should reflect there's a conflicting primary NAD.
+- In a scenario primary network created following CR request, and a primary NAD already exist at the same target namespace, the CR status should reflect there's a conflicting primary NAD.

 - When CRD instance is deleted, ensure the network is not in use before continuing with deletion process (e.g.: remove finalizer).